 Books with swastikas on the cover (must have been published outside of Germany if published between 1933-1945)

-Reproductions of World War II German uniforms and equipment that do not have Nazi symbols
+Models of military vehicles, action figures and reproduction of WWII German uniforms and equipment that have Nazi symbols

 Jewish identification (armbands, Star of David)

 Holocaust photos that depict dead bodies, executions, or other violent or degrading scenes